 A common misconception about the Obamacare uninsured tax is that the tax is based on total household income.
 However, the uninsured tax is only based on taxable income over the tax filing threshold.
 Individuals with household income less than the tax filing threshold do not have to pay any uninsured tax.
 Taxable income includes salary, adjustments for additional income, exemptions, and deductions.
 People pay the uninsured tax when they file their tax return for the year that they were uninsured.

-Since term insurance plans are not considered qualified health plans under the Affordable Care Act, people that enroll in a term health insurance plan have to pay the uninsured tax unless they qualify for one of the exemptions to the uninsured tax.
+Since short term insurance plans are not considered qualified health plans under the Affordable Care Act, people that enroll in a short term health insurance plan have to pay the uninsured tax unless they qualify for one of the exemptions to the uninsured tax.
 The Congressional Budget Office has projected that only 3.9 million Americans will pay the tax for being uninsured in 2016.3

 There are many exemptions to the Obamacare uninsured tax including: 4